praneeth130/tweed/docs/api/pattern-oci-image-contract.md

     in future revisions of Tweed, but is guaranteed to reside under the reserved `/tweed` top-level directory.

+### STANDARD INPUT

+The `deprovision` operation will not receive any information via standard input.
+Tweed is free to close the `stdin` stream as its implementation sees fit.
+No guarantees are made about the contents of this input stream, and backend images are strongly advised to not read from it.

+### STANDARD ERROR

+The standard error stream (file descriptor 2) is multiplexed into the standard output stream (file descriptor 1), as if per the shell idiom `2>&1`.
+See the next section for details on how Tweed interprets the standard output stream.

+### STANDARD OUTPUT

-The standard output and standard error streams will be multiplexed together (i.e. `2>&1`) and logged by the Tweed broker for review later by interested operators.
+The standard output stream is logged by the Tweed broker for review later by interested operators.
 No structured information should be emitted to these two stream; they are intended explicitly for debugging and diagnostic use -- Tweed will NOT interpret them in any way.

+### EXIT CODE

+The `deprovision` operation exits with status 0 on success.

 If the `deprovision` operation does not exit 0, Tweed will continue to consider the instance as valid, and allow bind,